statikbe/laravel-filament-flexible-content-blocks/README.md

 ## Versions

-- For Filament v3 use `statikbe/laravel-filament-flexible-content-blocks:^3.0`
+- For Filament v3 use `statikbe/laravel-filament-flexible-content-blocks:^3.0` and for development use branch `v3`.
-- For Filament v4 & v5 use `statikbe/laravel-filament-flexible-content-blocks:^4.0`
+- For Filament v4 & v5 use `statikbe/laravel-filament-flexible-content-blocks:^4.0` and for development use branch `main`.

 ## Upgrades